Being an American in Barcelona

 4. Approach on alcohol

 Of course, another big difference between American and Spanish culture is the approach to drinking alcohol.
-In America, drinking alcohol isn’t legal until 21, causing many people to go a bit more “overboard” with alcohol and party culture in general.
-In Barcelona, I would see people drinking a casual glass of wine or beer all the time.
-Furthermore, one of the classes I took with IAU, my abroad university, was a food and wine pairing class.
-In this class, I learned how alcoholic drinks, such as wine, are seen as sort of an art in Europe, and in Barcelona I know many people are passionate about their Spanish Cava!
+In America, drinking isn’t legal until 21, which often causes people to go a bit more “overboard” with alcohol and party culture in general.
+In Barcelona, I would see people casually enjoying a glass of wine or beer all the time.

 Navigating daily life

 Surprisingly, my daily life as an American in Barcelona on the weekdays didn’t look too different from my American one.
 I would go to class in the morning and afternoon, as well as my hybrid internship some afternoons.
 Then, I would go back to my apartment or to a coffee shop to do work, or maybe shop before finally coming back to my apartment for dinner, if I wasn’t eating out.
-Nevertheless, some minor aspects of this daily routine had some notable differences, like the ones below, to name a few:

 1. Transportation